indirect/andre.arko.net/content/post/2025-09-28-stupid-jj-tricks.md

 """]
 ```

-This push handles looking for a huggable bookmark, tugging it, doing a git push, and making sure that you’re tracking the origin copy of whatever you just pushed, in case you created a new branch.
+This push handles looking for a tuggable bookmark, tugging it, doing a git push, and making sure that you’re tracking the origin copy of whatever you just pushed, in case you created a new branch.

 ### combo tricks